Molecular dynamics simulations of the morphology formation under evaporation

 ||Andrea Muntean <firstname.lastname@example.org>|

 Understanding the morphology of thin films that are formed during the evaporation of the solvent from a ternary solution is of crucial importance for improving the active layer in photovoltaics.
-At Karlstad University, in the groups of Prof. E. Moons and Prof. J. van Stam, there is a sustained effort to understand the morphologies formed from polymer-fullerene-solvent and polymer-polymer-solvent solutions.
+At Karlstad University, in the research group of Prof. E. Moons and Prof. J. van Stam, there is a sustained effort to understand the morphologies formed from polymer-fullerene-solvent and polymer-polymer-solvent solutions.
 Molecular interactions are very important in this process and their understanding is necessary for predicting the structure formation in thin films.
-Molecular dynamics simulations offer a good tool to complement the experiments in this field.
+Molecular dynamics and Monte Carlo simulations offer good tools to complement the experiments and the first principle calculations in this field.